 Eva is perfect for sleepers ready to upgrade from a spring mattress.
 Its hybrid design combines supportive springs with latex, gel, and high-density foams.
-Thicker than competitors, our Eva review found that this mattress offers extra cushion and pressure relief.
+Thicker than competitors, our review found that this mattress offers extra cushion and pressure relief.
 It's ideal for people who want to the contour of foam, but enjoy the bounce of coil designs.
 The unique micro-springs are designed to relieve pressure and provide airflow—without transferring movement.
 Rest easy knowing Eva also donates one mattress for every ten sold.

 Inside our review

-This review is all about helping you decide if an Eva mattress is the right fit.
+This review is all about helping you decide if an Eva bed is the right fit.
 Below, you'll find information from real customers about the feel, firmness, sleep quality, materials, and more.
 For every review, we do our best to highlight a variety of customer opinions and use unbiased data.
 At the end, you'll have a real feel for the mattress and know if it's the best choice for you.